Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - SignWriting structure
 - standardization and interoperability

-The comparison asks four stricter questions:
+The comparison asks stricter questions:

-- what layer is the work actually operating on?
+- what layer or adjacent-purpose category the work actually occupies
-- what does it really establish?
+- what primary unit and representational target it centers
-- where is it insightful?
-- where does that insight get mislocated?
+- how it handles space, sequence, text structure, and infrastructure
+- what evidence and authority support its claims
+- where the layer-level judgment differs from the full-path judgment

 The companion matrix offers the compact version of the same argument.